puftare/js-learning-material/algorithms/src/algorithms/math/binary-floating-point/README.md

 ```

 I've tried to describe the logic behind the converting of floating-point numbers from a binary format back to the decimal format on the image below.
 Hopefully, it will give you a better understanding of how the IEEE 754 standard works.
 The 16-bits number is being used here for simplicity, but the same approach works for 32-bits and 64-bits numbers as well.

-> Checkout the [interactive version of this diagram](https://trekhleb.dev/blog/2021/binary-floating-point/) to play around with setting bits on and off, and seeing how it would influence the final result

 Here is the number ranges that different floating-point formats support: